Origin

 • It is not a claim that every team should dissolve into pure self-assignment.

-• It is not a denial that craft depth and long-term capability ownership matter.
+• It is not a denial that craft depth, legal controls, and stable coverage still matter.

-• It is not a promise that titles or hierarchy disappear overnight.
+• It is not a promise that titles or hierarchy disappear before better rules exist.

-• It is not useful without strong prioritization, review rhythms, and stewardship rules.
+• It is not credible without explicit priorities, review rhythms, stewardship, and fair process.

 Next step